Kenya Airways: Developments in 2010s–2020s and future plans

-Kenya Airways had nine Boeing 787 Dreamliners on order as of April 2011, although the company considered cancelling the order after systematic delays with the delivery dates.
+Kenya Airways had nine Boeing 787s on order as of April 2011, although the company considered cancelling the order after systematic delays with the delivery dates.
 The handover of the first Boeing 787 took place on 4 April 2014.
 Two days later, Nairobi–Paris became the first route to be served by the Boeing 787.

 Kenya Airways phased out its Boeing 777s in May 2015 after the airline made losses and incurred debts in the previous financial year.
 The Boeing 777-300ER fleet was leased to Turkish Airlines in May 2016.